-Medicare Part B (Medical Insurance) covers durable medical equipment (DME) that your doctor prescribes for use in your home.
+Medicare Part B (Medical Insurance) covers medically necessary durable medical equipment (DME) if your doctor prescribes it for use in your home.

 - Commode chairs

 - Nebulizers & nebulizer medications